KelstonClub/from-this-to-that/README.md

 you then apply the same thing, but going from Word B -> Word C; and so on.
 If at any point you end up with Word Z (ie the Word you're aiming for) then you've found a way.

+## Hints

+* To find the length of a word use `len`
+* To read all the words from a file you've opened use `read().split()`
+* To find all the words of a certain length, loop over the list of all the words and create a new list where the length is correct
+* You can't change a letter in a string.
+But you can use `list` to convert the string to a list and change letters in the list
+* If you want to compare two things of equal length you can use `zip` to match each thing against the other.
+(Think of a real zip).
+  NB `zip` itself gives you an opaque object which you have to iterate over.
+  You can use `list(zip(...))` to see the matching pairs.